bottlepy/bottle/apidoc/tutorial.rst

 Accessing Request Data
 ==============================================================================

 Bottle provides access to HTTP related meta-data such as cookies, headers and POST form data through a global ``request`` object.
 This object always contains information about the *current* request, as long as it is accessed from within a callback function.
 This works even in multi-threaded environments where multiple requests are handled at the same time.
-For details on how a global object can be thread-save, see :doc:`contextlocal`.
+For details on how a global object can be thread-safe, see :doc:`contextlocal`.

 .. note::
   Bottle stores most of the parsed HTTP meta-data in :class:`MultiDict` instances.
 These behave like normal dictionaries but are able to store multiple values per key.
 The standard dictionary access methods will only return a single value.
 Use the :meth:`MultiDict.getall` method do receive a (possibly empty) list of all values for a specific key.
 The :class:`HeaderDict` class inherits from :class:`MultiDict` and  additionally uses case insensitive keys.